 The second challenge is, when you do spend time with others, who you spend it with.
 Do not treat this lightly.
 These people end up becoming your mirrors.
 They either encourage you or discourage you.
 They are either a positive influence or a negative influence.
 Do not settle for what is convenient or easy.
 Choose your peers deliberately, and the investment will unfold in yourself.

-After all, when you hang around other people who are also cultivating “winning” mindsets for themselves, this will only encourage the process within you.Opinions expressed here by Contributors are their own.
+After all, when you hang around other people who are also cultivating “winning” mindsets for themselves, this will only encourage the process within you.Opinions expressed here are the opinions of the author.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.